bkranendonk/OpenStack-Docs/_posts/loadbalancers/2024-02-26-introduction-into-loadbalancer.md

 ## Conclusion
 Loadbalancers can be an essential part of a cloud infrastructure.
 Loadbalancers can be used to distribute the incoming traffic to multiple servers.
 This can in turn increase the availability of the servers and the applications.
-OpenStack Octavia provides a scalable, on-demand, and reliable loadbalancer service which is easy to use and manage for your cloud infrastructure.
+OpenStack Octavia provides a on-demand and reliable loadbalancer service which is easy to use and manage for your cloud infrastructure.